- Baby Banana Teething Toothbrush

 Not only does the soft material help ease discomfort, the bristles dislodge bacteria and get your precious one more familiar with the sensation of bristles touching and wiping along the gums.

-Generally speaking these are suitable for babies that are 6 months of age right through to toddlers, although greatest benefit is likely to be between 6 and 18 months.
+Generally speaking, these are suitable for babies that are 6 months of age right through to toddlers, although the greatest benefit is likely to be between 6 and 18 months.

 A good option to use in addition to another tooth brushing product, these are great for child led teething/brushing as opposed to you as a parent having to watch over the whole time.